Trump Embraces Face Masks But Rejects National Mandate

 “I want people to have a certain freedom and I don’t believe in” making it a legal requirement, Trump said in his first Sunday talk show interview in more than a year.

-He noted that Dr. Anthony Fauci, the country’s leading infectious disease expert, and Surgeon General Jerome Adams both advised against wearing a mask in the first days of the virus’ spread in the U.S. Both have long since changed their minds and repeatedly called for face coverings.
+The president noted that Dr. Anthony Fauci, the country’s leading infectious disease expert, and Surgeon General Jerome Adams both advised against wearing a mask in the first days of the virus’ spread in the U.S. early this year.
+Both have long since changed their minds and repeatedly called for face coverings.

 “Hey, Dr. Fauci said don’t wear a mask,” Trump said.
 “Our surgeon general — terrific guy — said don’t wear a mask.
 Everybody who is saying don’t wear a mask — all of sudden everybody’s got to wear a mask, and as you know masks cause problems, too.”